OrlandBritoDev/superstore-loss-analysis/README.md

 ---

-*Part of a structured data analytics learning path — [see my LinkeIn profile](https://www.linkedin.com/in/orland-brito-19185639a/) for more.*
+*Part of a structured data analytics learning path — [see my LinkedIn profile](https://www.linkedin.com/in/orland-brito-19185639a/) for more.*